your guide

 • In some cases, you have 60 days before and 60 days after your qualifying life event to apply for coverage or change your plan.
 Examples include:

-• Loss of mininum essential health coverage
+• Loss of minimum essential health coverage

 • Changes in employer health coverage making you eligible for a premium tax credit